What commitment do we ask for?

 Examiner timetable at the PLAB 2 exam

-Exams are held at our purpose-built clinical assessment centre in Manchester and you must arrive at 8 am in time for an 8.05 am briefing.
+Exams are held at our purpose-built clinical assessment centre in Manchester, and you must arrive at 8am in time for an 8:05 am briefing.
 We run one circuit of candidates before lunch and one in the afternoon.
-We normally end the day by 4.15 pm.
+We normally end the day by 4:30pm, and no later than 5pm.
 You will usually examine the same station all day, but from time to time you may examine more than one station.

 Because the exam is set at the level of the successful completion of the first year of the Foundation Programme (F1), we expect examiners to be able to examine in most stations.
 We won't necessarily allocate examiners to stations in their own specialty.

-We allow 30 minutes calibration for each station in the morning.
+We allow 60 minutes calibration for each station in the morning.
 You'll pair up with another examiner, giving you the opportunity to seek advice if you are at all uncertain about the marking scheme.
+Invigilators will be present to aid the calibration process.

 A typical day would be: